Rangers vs. White Sox Player Props Betting Odds

 Garcia Stats

-- Garcia heads into this game looking to extend his two-game hit streak.
-During his last five outings he is batting .294 with a double, five walks and two RBI.
+- Garcia enters this game looking to extend his three-game hit streak.
+In his last five games he is batting .333 with two doubles, five walks and three RBI.

 Garcia Recent Games